 Parties' freedom to contract may be restricted by a number of factors, the most significant of which for the maritime sector are likely to be regulatory controls relating to competition law, anti-bribery legislation and international trade sanctions.
 The first two categories of restrictions are considered below and the third is considered in the 'International Trade Sanctions' chapter.

-There are three 'pillars' of EU competition law, which replicate the three main concerns of competition law worldwide.
-These are:
+There are three pillars of EU competition law, which replicate the three main concerns of competition law worldwide, namely:

 - the prohibition of anticompetitive agreements (especially cartels between competitors);

 - the prohibition of abusing a dominant market position; and

 The Commission has wide powers to investigate breaches of competition law, including the right to search premises and interview personnel.
 It may also impose fines of up to 10 per cent of worldwide annual turnover on companies for the breach of a prohibition; for these reasons compliance is important.

 The Commission is also responsible for regulating state aid within the European Union.